Create a Website Account - Manage notification subscriptions, save form progress and more.

 Office of General Services

 There are 2 answers to this question.
-If it is a pothole, then you should call the Bureau of Service - Street Department at 518-382-5199 extension 5474.
+If it is a pothole, then you should call the Bureau of Service - Street Department at 518-382-5151.
 If it is an area where a ‘street cut’ had been made then you should call the Department of Engineering at 518-382-5082 so that we can inform the company who made the ‘street cut’ to repair.

 1) City Hall, Office of Affirmative Action or the Mayor's Office.2) The Schenectady Chapter of the NAACP.3) The Schenectady Human Rights Division.4) The Schenectady Police Department.